deniscostadsc/becoming-a-better-programmer/README.md

 The ideia for this repository is to refresh, study and practice algorithms and data-structures.

+I'm doing so far is to implement some [data structures](src/datastructures/) and solve some [problems](src/problems/) that are heavily based on algorithms and data structures.

 ## Running test

 All development environment is based on [Docker](https://www.docker.com/),